 How Is Discretionary Income Used?

-Discretionary income can be used for a number of fun things, from buying the latest mobile phone to taking a pal out for their birthday to taking the kids to a theme park.
+Discretionary income can be used for a number of fun things, from buying the latest mobile phone to taking a pal out for their birthday to spending a day at a theme park with the kids.
 You could also use discretionary income to make a future dream come true.
-You could, say, contribute to a child’s 529 plan or their savings plan.
+You could, say, contribute to a fund for your next vacation or the down payment on a house.
 Another way to allocate discretionary income is to use it for home improvement projects, especially ones that could increase the value of your home.
 Heck, you could even save it in your bank account, plain and simple, if you wanted.
-That’s a good way to build up an emergency fund if you don’t already have one.

 Ready for a Better Banking Experience?